-ENVIRONMENT
+ENVIR ENVIRONMENT

-PRIORITY RESPONSIBILITIES

-ONGOING HIGH

-PRINCI PLES
+PRINC RINCIPLES

 E1 Design for environmental priorities.
-X

 E2 Improve water quality.
-X

 E3 Preserve a network of green spaces.
-X

 E4 Apply climate change policies.
-X

-ACTIO vs
+ACTIO NS

 1 Assess a wide range of environmental conditions pertinent to Ames.
-X

 2 Use planning documents and models to assist in managing environmental quality.
-X

 3 Support for alternative energy systems.
-X

 4 Adopt policies and implement strategies identified in prepared plans.
-X

 5 Economic development goals shall consider resource availability and intensity of use.
-X

-PARKS, TRAILS & GREENWAYS
+PARKS PARKS, TRAILS, & GREENWAYS

-PRIO RITY

-ONGOING HIGH RESPONSIBILITIES

 PRINCI PLES

 P1 Bring people together.
-X

 P2 Be accessible and desirable.
-X

 Р3 Build new parks to service new areas.
-X

 P4 Enhance and maintain the system of parks.
-X

 P5 Plan a system of interconnected greenways.
-X

 P6 Stewardship and variety of open space.
-X

 P7 Be fiscally responsible.
-X

 P8 Support partnerships.
-X

-ACTIO vs
+ACTIO NS

-1 Maintain a high quality and ample park system and recreation facilities as the City grows.
-X
+1 Maintain a high-quality and ample park system and recreation facilities as the city grows.

 2 Plan for park dedication as part of the development process with parkland dedication based upon Neighborhood Park needs.
-X

 3 Support the user experience.
-X

 4 Provide a park system that supports a variety of user needs.
-X

 5 Support parks and open space environmental opportunities.
-X

 6 Apply conservation standards in growth areas.
-X

 7 Identify partnerships for meeting service needs.
-X

-MOBILITY PRIORITY RESPONSIBILITIES ONGOING HIGH RESPONSIBILITIES PRINCIPLES M1 Use a Complete Streets approach to serve all users and modes.
-X M2 Create and maintain a connected multimodal network.
-X М3 Transportation facilities will be sensitive and appropriate to the character of their urban environments.
-X M4 Strive to maintain a minimum Level of Service (LOS) standard of "D" for major existing roadway.
-X M5 Balance the size of infrastructure improvements with cost, environmental constraints, impacts to all modes, operational quality and levels of service.
-X M6 Recognize that its transportation system is a critical component of the city's economic success.
-X ACTIONS 1 Continue to administer current planning initiatives for mobility.
-X 2 Schedule and budget for future transportation studies to match land use growth.
-X 3 Use development review and rezoning activities to assess transportation impacts and needs.
-X
+мові MOBILITY PRINC PRINCIPLES M1 Use a Complete Streets approach to serve all users and modes.
+M2 Create and maintain a connected multimodal network.
+MЗ Transportation facilities will be sensitive and appropriate to the character of their urban environments.
+M4 Strive to maintain a minimum Level of Service (LOS) standard of "D" for major existing roadways.
+M5 Balance the size of infrastructure improvements with cost, environmental constraints, impacts to all modes, operational quality and levels of service.
+M6 Recognize that its transportation system is a critical component of the City's economic success.
+ACTIO DNS 1 Continue to administer current planning initiatives for mobility.
+2 Schedule and budget for future transportation studies to match land use growth.
+3 Use development review and rezoning activities to assess transportation impacts and needs.